Palestinian Security Services: Security cooperation with Israel

-Third Intifada
+2015–2016 operations

 Since the new uprising that begun in October 2015 the Palestinian police seemed to show less willingness to suppress protests against the occupation.
 In December 2015, the Palestinian police even for the first time evicted Israeli Border Police who had raided Beitunia, a suburb of Ramallah in Area A, which formally is under exclusive security control by the Palestinians.

 Nevertheless, commander of the Palestinian Intelligence in the West Bank Majid Faraj revealed in January 2016, that the Security Forces since October 2015 had prevented some 200 "terrorist attacks" against Israel and arrested about 100 Palestinians on suspicion of planning attacks against Israelis.